publishpress/PublishPress-Checklists/readme.txt

 With the PublishPress Checklists plugin, you can ensure that all the links in your content (both external and internal) use a valid link format.
 This feature won't check the destination URL, but it will check the link format to make sure you haven't used URLs such as htpps// or .nt.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
 * If you enable this link validation option, it will be visible when you edit content.
 If you have broken links in your content, this task will be marked in red in the sidebar.
 If you do not have broken links, this task will be marked in green in the sidebar.

 The Checklists plugin uses these regular expressions to check for broken links.
 You will find this code in this file: /core/Utils/HyperlinkValidator.php.